nus-cs2103-AY2223S1/tp/docs/team/seanflyyy.md

   * Highlights: The schedule list will refresh automatically whenever there are changes made to the student list panel.

 * **New Feature**: Attempted to add the ability to find the next available class **(not included in the final product)**
-  * What it does: outputs the next available class based on the specified time range and duration of class
+  * What it does: Outputs the next available class based on the specified time range and duration of class.
   * Justification: This feature is an integral part of this application as without it, it will be really tedious for the user to find an available class, and the schedule feature of the application will not be complete.
   * Highlights: Finding the next available class in the specified requirements is much faster than manually checking